elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 - Social Engineering refers to the manipulative methods used to induce users to take some action to trigger the XSS attack
   - Email phishing is one of the most common
   - Potential victims are sent an email with the infected URL and a deceptive description
-  - Eg. _Limited time promotion: claim your $100 discount on your next Amazon purchase!!_
+  - E.g. _Limited time promotion: claim your $100 discount on your next Amazon purchase!!_
   - The source of the email is usually spoofed or made to look like a legitimate sender the victim would trust
 ---